tier2tickets/Knowledge-Base/content/integration/kaseya.rst

 Kaseya Documentation
 ================================
-This guide will show you how to set up your new Helpdesk Buttons with Kaseya BMS.
+This guide will show you how to set up your new Helpdesk Buttons with Kaseya BMS in as few as 15 minutes.

 Integration